lukes3315/mapillary_fusion/README.md

 First of all you will need to download and install GoPro fusion, view instructions [here](https://gopro.com/help/articles/how_to/how-to-install-fusion-studio-mac).

-Then confirm you are using [python](https://www.python.org/downloads/mac-osx/) (on Mac OS X it is installed by default), this is the interpretation software that will be running the script.
-You may not need to download it, if you open a [terminal](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and type:
+Then, confirm you have python installed, open a [terminal](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and type:<br/>
-`which python`, if the output is: `/usr/bin/python` then you are using the system one and you don't need to install anything else.

-You're almost done, now install [mapillary_tools](https://github.com/mapillary/mapillary_tools/), the main part is just running this:

-`pip install --upgrade git+https://github.com/mapillary/mapillary_tools`
+`which python`<br/>
+If the output is:
+`/usr/bin/python`<br/>
+Or any python available should be good to go.
+In case no python is installed, just [download and install it](https://www.python.org/downloads/mac-osx/).<br/>
+Easier: if you already have [homebrew](https://brew.sh/) just run:<br/>
+`brew install python`

-Note: that the commands should either be run in [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) or as sudo.
+You're almost done, now install [mapillary_tools](https://github.com/mapillary/mapillary_tools/), the main part is just running this:<br/>`pip install --upgrade git+https://github.com/mapillary/mapillary_tools`<br/>Note: that the commands should either be run in [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) or as sudo.

 To confirm this has been installed properly verify the `pip` output: